 Ardagh Group S.A. and its subsidiaries (together the "Group" or "Ardagh") are a leading supplier of sustainable innovative, value-added rigid packaging solutions.
-The Group's products include metal beverage cans and glass containers, primarily for beverage and food markets.
-End-use categories include beer, wine, spirits, carbonated soft drinks, energy drinks, juices and water, as well as food and pharmaceuticals.
-The Group operates 65 packaging facilities globally, located in the Americas, Europe and Africa.
+The Group's products include metal beverage cans and glass containers, primarily for beverage and food markets, which are characterized by stable, consumer driven demand.
+End-use categories include beer, food, hard seltzers, wine, spirits, carbonated soft drinks, energy drinks, juices and sparkling waters, as well as pharmaceuticals.
+As at December 31, 2023, the Group operated 63 production facilities globally, located in the Americas, Europe and Africa.